argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Plugin.md

 spec:
   generators:
     - plugin:
-        # Specify the configMap where the plugin configuration is located
+        # Specify the configMap where the plugin configuration is located.
         configMapRef:
           name: my-plugin
-        # You can pass parameters included in the RPC call
+        # You can pass arbitrary parameters to the plugin. `inputParameters` is a map, but values may be any type.
-        parameters:
+        # These parameters will also be available on the generator's output under the `inputParameters` key.
+        inputParameters:
           key1: "value1"
           key2: "value2"
           list: ["list", "of", "values"]